Can enough of us trigger a course change to prevent ‘ecological collapse’?

 A simple plan

-To help us to efficiently change course as a focused, confident team, the Plan page sets out how enough of us (as Team Humanity) can:
+To help us to efficiently change course as a focused, confident team, the Plan page sets out how enough of us (as a team) can:

 - rally around a popular goal to change course